Spartan Scout

-Spartan Scout, an Advanced Concept Technology Demonstration, is a crewless surface watercraft, also known as an unmanned surface vehicle (USV) developed by the United States in 2001, and first demonstrated in late 2003.
+Spartan Scout, an Advanced Concept Technology Demonstration, is a crewless surface watercraft, also known as an unmanned surface vehicle (USV), developed by the United States in 2001, and first demonstrated in late 2003.
 The craft, a rigid hull inflatable boat, weighs 2 tons, and is 7 m in length.
-It has a .50 caliber machine gun, as well as various sensors such as electro-optical and infrared surveillance and surface search radar.
+It is equipped with a .50 caliber machine gun, as well as various sensors, such as electro-optical and infrared surveillance and surface search radar.
 The Spartan is capable of carrying a 3000 lb payload.
 According to a press release from the United States Navy, the Spartan Scout will also come in a 11 m version, capable of carrying a 5000 lb payload.

-Although a two-man boat crew is needed to deploy the Spartan Scout, once deployed it is capable of working autonomously or semi-autonomously.
+Although a two-man boat crew is needed to deploy the Spartan Scout, once deployed, it is capable of working autonomously or semi-autonomously.
 During its demonstration deployment, the Spartan Scout was configured for surface surveillance and force protection, although it can potentially be configured for more complex missions.